Sweet, sticky, and simple Instant Pot Teriyaki Chicken needs to be next on your list of easy and healthy dinner recipes to try!

 - To Reheat.
 Rewarm gently in the microwave or on the stovetop, with a splash of water or chicken broth, if needed, to thin the sauce to the desired consistency.

 - To Freeze.
 Instant Pot teriyaki chicken may be kept frozen for up to 3 months.
 Let thaw overnight in the refrigerator before warming.

 How to Serve Instant Pot Teriyaki Chicken

-- Keep it simple: serve Instant Pot Teriyaki Chicken with rice.
-Use brown rice for a higher fiber and protein content.
-You can make this in advance in the Instant Pot or on the stove while the teriyaki chicken cooks.
+- Instant Pot Teriyaki Chicken with Rice.
+Use brown rice for a higher fiber and protein content or jasmine rice for classic taste and flavor.
+You can make the rice in advance in the Instant Pot or on the stovetop while the teriyaki chicken cooks.

-- For a lower carb version, use cauliflower rice or even broccoli rice.
+- For a lower-carb option, you could also opt for cauliflower rice or broccoli rice.

 Instant Pot Teriyaki Chicken

 - 1 1/2 pounds boneless, skinless chicken breasts about 3 medium breasts (see blog post above for tips on using chicken thighs or frozen chicken)